dayne/dayne.github.com/bio/index.md

 Dayne Broderson is a research and program manager at the University of Alaska Fairbanks Alaska Center for Energy and Power (UAF-ACEP).
 Dayne performs general and technical management, program development, and data and IT systems development for ACEP.
-Dayne has a background in Compter Science (B.S. in CS from UAF).
+Dayne has a background in Computer Science (B.S. in CS from UAF).
 Dayne supports the ACEP Data Collection & Analysis team

 _Overview from LI:_